DavidDTessier/gcp-certifications/Security Engineer/README.md

 # Cloud Armour
 Google Cloud Armor delivers defense at scale against infrastructure and application distributed denial of service (DDoS) attacks by using Google's global infrastructure and security systems.

-Google Cloud Armor security policies are made up of rules that filter traffic based on layer 3, 4, and 7 attributes.
+Google Cloud Armour security policies are made up of rules that filter traffic based on layer 3, 4, and 7 attributes.
 For example, you can specify conditions that match on an incoming request's IP address, IP range, region code, or request headers.
 Security policies are available only for backend services behind an externall HTTP(s) Load Balancer, which can be in Premium or Standard Tier.

 DDoS protection is automatically provided for HTTP(s), SSL Proxy and TCP Proxy Load Balancing.